sslab-gatech/shfllock/benchmarks/fuzzing/afl/README.md

   - queue/   - test cases for every distinctive execution path, plus all the starting files given by the user.
 This is the synthesized corpus mentioned in section 2.
                Before using this corpus for any other purposes, you can shrink it to a smaller size using the afl-cmin tool.
 The tool will find a smaller subset of files offering equivalent edge coverage.

   - crashes/ - unique test cases that cause the tested program to receive a fatal signal (e.g., SIGSEGV, SIGILL, SIGABRT).
 The entries are grouped by the received signal.

   - hangs/   - unique test cases that cause the tested program to time out.
-Note that when default (aggressive) timeout settings are in effect, this can be slightly noisy due to latency spikes and other natural phenomena.
+The default time limit before something is classified as a hang is the larger of 1 second and the value of the -t parameter.
+               The value can be fine-tuned by setting AFL_HANG_TMOUT, but this is rarely necessary.

 Crashes and hangs are considered "unique" if the associated execution paths involve any state transitions not seen in previously-recorded faults.
 If a